-Equally important to students’ success as professionals is what they learn through legal experiences outside the law building.
-Iowa offers its students many such opportunities: volunteer legal placements with government, legal aid and nonprofits; regional and national competitions for moot court, intellectual property, arbitration and trial advocacy; and a high-credit legal clinic where students work on real cases with faculty in a law firm setting.
+Equally important to students’ success as professionals is what they learn through practical legal experiences.
+Iowa offers its students many such opportunities: volunteer legal placements with government, legal aid and nonprofits through the Citizen Lawyer Program; regional and national competitions for moot court, intellectual property, arbitration and trial advocacy; and a high-credit legal clinic where students represent clients under close faculty supervision in a law firm setting.

-Iowa’s Field Placement Program offers additional high-quality educational experiences that involve students in the performance of legal work in government or non-profit agencies, criminal prosecution or defense offices, state and federal judges’ chambers, international law offices and agencies, as well as in a limited number of private practice and corporate settings.
-In addition to earning credit for their field work, students in field placements participate in a seminar or tutorial, led by a faculty member, where they maximize the learning that they gain from the field experience.
+Iowa’s Field Placement Program offers quality educational experiences that involve students in the performance of legal work in government or non-profit agencies, criminal prosecution or defense offices, state and federal judges’ chambers, international law offices and agencies, as well as in a limited number of private practice and corporate settings.
+In addition to earning credit for their field work, students in field placements participate in a class or tutorial, led by a faculty member, designed to maximize and supplement the experiential learning.

 The faculty’s policy governing for-credit Field Placements can be found here.

 Questions and other requests for information can be directed to:

 University of Iowa College of Law